dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 How these components are connected under the hook i don't know :( yet ask @pdurbin .
 If you read the install script it will tell.

-"@pdurbin I really want to describe the all parts of the project connected and communicate to each other but i do not dare to do this, can you please briefly explain it here?
+"@pdurbin I really want to describe the all parts of the project connected and communicate to each other but i can not do this, can you please briefly explain it here?
 Thanks!"

 Java
 ~~~~